sakibyvr/active-directory-homelab/README.md

   <img src="https://raw.githubusercontent.com/sakibyvr/active-directory-homelab/main/screenshots/04-dc-ready.png" width="50%" />
 </p>

-Verified AD DS and DNS services are running correctly.
+Verified that AD DS and DNS services are running correctly.

 ---

-### What I Learned
+### What This Demonstrates

-- DNS is essential for Active Directory functionality
+- Understanding of domain infrastructure
+- Knowledge of AD DS and DNS integration
-- Domain Controllers centralize authentication
+- Ability to configure centralized authentication systems
-- Service validation is critical after configuration

 ---

 ## 5. Client Setup and Domain Join

+### Overview

+A Windows 11 client machine was configured and joined to the domain to validate authentication and connectivity.

+---

 ### Configuration

-- Created Windows 11 client VM (CL01)
+- Created client VM (WIN11-CL01)
-- Configured DNS to point to the Domain Controller
+- Configured DNS to point to DC01
-- Verified connectivity
+- Verified network connectivity

 ---

-### Domain Join
+### Domain Join Process

 <p align="center">
   <img src="https://raw.githubusercontent.com/sakibyvr/active-directory-homelab/main/screenshots/05-domain-join.png" width="50%" />
 </p>

-Joined the client machine to the domain.
+Joined the client to the domain homelab.ca.

 ---